 So here’s my thoughts on how to beat burnout:

 - Ignore the negative thoughts and build a growth mindset.
-There’s a lot of guilt associated with burnout, around letting others down, being weak, not being good enough to do your job… You have to let that go, which is why professional supervision or counselling is so important.
-But I’d go one step further and start looking at the concept of a growth mindset that Carol Dweck developed.
-You can read more about it in my article on disappointment, but I’d also recommend checking out her website or looking for one of her books.
+There’s a lot of guilt associated with burnout – letting others down, being weak, not being good enough to do your job… You have to let that go.
+Start looking at the concept of a growth mindset that Carol Dweck developed.
+You can read more about it in my article on disappointment, but I’d also recommend checking out her YouTube talk.

-You can recover from burnout without having to leave your job, and you can build a better life because of it, but you have to catch it early enough and be consistent in dealing with it.
-Once you’ve had it once, I think you have a greater vulnerability to burnout striking again, so the practices you develop need to be for life.
+You can recover from burnout without having to leave your job.
+You can build a better life after it, but you have to catch it early enough and be consistent in dealing with it.
+Once you’ve had it once, you have a greater vulnerability to burnout striking again.
+That means the practices you develop need to be for life.